GraphicsBlast

 LINKER_DIRS = -LC:\SDL3\lib -LC:\SDL3_image\lib -LC:\glew-2.1.0-win32\glew-2.1.0\lib\Release\x64

-It's a bit hard to see, but I've added the path to GLM's code to my INCLUDE_DIRS variable.
-The library's now ready to use.
+It's a bit hard to see, but I've added the path to GLM's headers to my INCLUDE_DIRS variable.
+The library is now ready to use!

 Positioning